UCF-ELLE/ELLE-Website-API/docs/api/pasta.md

     - Logs a pasta response.
     - **Headers:**
         - Authorization: JWT token
-    - **Request Body:**
+    - **Params:**
-        - pastaID (int, required): ID of the pasta.
+        - pastaID (int, required): ID of the pasta being logged.
-        - correct (bool, required): Indicates whether the response is correct.
+        - correct (str, required): Indicates whether the response was correct.
+Can be "1" or "true" for True, "0" or "false" for False.
         - qFrameID (int, required): ID of the question frame associated with the response.
-        - questionType (enum('identify', 'split', 'mc1', 'mc2'), required): Type of the question.
+        - questionType (str, required): Type of the question.
         - sessionID (int, required): ID of the session.
     - **Returns:**
-        - If successful:
-            - Status Code: 201
-            - Content: JSON object containing the logged pasta response
+        - JSON object with a message confirming successful logging and details of the logged pasta response.
-        - If invalid user:
-            - Status Code: 401
-            - Content: Error message
-        - If an error occurs:
-            - Status Code: 500
-            - Content: Error message

 2. `GET`

-    - Retrieves logged pasta responses based on logID, pastaID, or sessionID.
+    - Retrieves logged pasta responses based on log ID, pasta ID, or session ID.
     - **Headers:**
         - Authorization: JWT token
-    - **Query Parameters:**
+    - **Params:**
-        - logID (int, optional): ID of the log.
+        - logID (int, optional): ID of the log entry.
         - pastaID (int, optional): ID of the pasta.
         - sessionID (int, optional): ID of the session.
     - **Returns:**
-        - If successful:
-            - Status Code: 200
-            - Content: JSON object containing logged pasta responses
+        - JSON array containing logged pasta response objects, each containing logID, pastaID, correct, qFrameID, questionType, sessionID, and log_time.
-        - If invalid user:
-            - Status Code: 401
-            - Content: Error message
-        - If an error occurs:
-            - Status Code: 500
-            - Content: Error message

 3. `DELETE`

-    - Deletes a logged pasta response.
+    - Deletes a logged pasta entry.
     - **Headers:**
         - Authorization: JWT token
-    - **Query Parameters:**
+    - **Params:**
-        - logID (int, required): ID of the log.
+        - logID (int, required): ID of the log entry to be deleted.
     - **Returns:**
-        - If successful:
-            - Status Code: 200
-            - Content: Success message
-        - If invalid user:
-            - Status Code: 401
-            - Content: Error message
-        - If an error occurs:
-            - Status Code: 500
-            - Content: Error message
+        - JSON object with a message confirming successful deletion.

 ### `PastaHighScore` Class

-**Endpoint:** `/api/pastagame/pasta_high_score`
+**Endpoint:** `/elleapi/pastagame/highscores`

 #### Method:

 -   `GET`

-    -   Retrieves high scores for pastas attempted by a user in a specific module.
+    -   Retrieves high scores for pasta games.
     -   **Headers:**
         -   Authorization: JWT token
-    -   **Query Parameters:**
+    -   **Params:**
-        -   userID (str, required): ID of the user.
+        -   userID (str): ID of the user.
         -   moduleID (str, optional): ID of the module.
-If not provided, retrieves high scores for all modules.
     -   **Returns:**
-        -   If successful:
-            -   Status Code: 200
-            -   Content: JSON object containing high scores and session duration
+        -   JSON array containing high score objects, each containing sessionID, userID, session_duration, moduleID, total_correct_pasta, total_logged_pasta, and correct_to_total_ratio.

-        -   If invalid user:
-            -   Status Code: 401
+### `GetPastaCSV` Class

+**Endpoint:** `/elleapi/pastagame/loggedpasta/csv`

+#### Method:

-            -   Content: Error message
+-   `GET`

-        -   If an error occurs:
+    -   Retrieves a CSV file containing all logged pasta records.
-            -   Status Code: 500
+    -   **Headers:**
+        -   Authorization: JWT token
-            -   Content: Error message
+    -   **Returns:**
+        -   CSV file containing logged pasta records.
+    -   **Additional Notes:**
+        -   The CSV file is formatted with the following columns:
+            1. Log ID
+            2. User ID
+            3. Username
+            4. Module ID
+            5. Pasta Module Name
+            6. Question
+            7. Pasta Utterance
+            8. Correct
+            9. Log Time
+        -   If the connection to Redis is available and the checksum of the table matches with the cached checksum, the CSV is retrieved from the cache.
+Otherwise, a new CSV is generated from the database query and cached in Redis.
+        -   The CSV file is returned as a downloadable attachment with the filename "Logged_Pastas.csv".